 Creative nonfiction is a genre that involves writing a true story using many of the techniques of fiction writing.
 Ever read a memoir?
 If so, you’ve read one type of creative nonfiction.
 The Wikipedia page about that genre gives a pretty solid definition.

 We tend to be more interested in literary fiction; however, we are willing to consider genre fiction so long as it is well written and does not fall into the traps and clichés of its genre.
 Generally speaking, we want to read something fresh– something that isn’t like everything we’ve read before.

 What if my prose submission is longer than your word count limit?

 We accept up to 3,000 words of prose per submission.
-If your submission is a few words over and it’s well written, we’re still willing to consider it.
-However, if it’s a hundred or more words over that word count, we will reject it, and may not read it at all.
-This is mainly in order to ensure that our staff has enough time to read all of our submissions.
-Our entire prose staff reads every prose submission, and our entire poetry staff reads every poetry submission.
-We like to read your submissions, but we are also busy undergraduates with limited time.
-The word count limit allows us to give each submission serious consideration, so it is important.
+If your submission is a few words over and it’s well written, we’ll consider it.
+However, if it’s a hundred or more words over that word count, we will not consider it.
+This is mainly in order to ensure that our staff has enough time to read every submission closely.
+We love to read your creative work, but we are also busy undergraduates with limited time.
+The word count limit allows us to give each submission serious consideration, so it is very important.